freeCodeCamp/guide/src/pages/articles/miscellaneous/writing-a-markdown-file-for-github-using-atom/index.md

 ---
-title: Writing A Markdown File for Github Using Atom
+title: Writing a Markdown File for Github Using Atom
 ---
 Markdown is a way to style text on the web, and GitHub users make use of markdown to provide documentation for their repositories.